cacaogithu/FEMOTTA/replit.md

 ### Feature Specifications
 - **File Upload Interface**: Client-side validation, multi-image upload, and support for large files (up to 50MB for briefs, 20MB for images).
-- **Results Gallery**: Individual image download, bulk ZIP download, and a workflow step viewer.
+- **Results Gallery**: Individual image download, bulk ZIP download, PSD download with layered files, and a workflow step viewer.
+- **PSD Download**: Each image can be downloaded as a layered PSD file with two layers (Original Image + AI Edited), enabling further editing in Photoshop or other design tools.
+Uses ag-psd and node-canvas for PSD generation.
 - **AI Chat Capabilities**: Context-aware responses, selective image editing, and automatic re-editing via the `/api/re-edit` endpoint.
 - **ML Feedback System**: User rating, optional text feedback, AI-powered prompt improvement, and feedback aggregation.
 - **Time Tracking**: Comprehensive backend time tracking for `startTime`, `endTime`, `processingTimeSeconds`, `processingTimeMinutes`, `estimatedManualTimeMinutes`, `timeSavedMinutes`, and `timeSavedPercent`.